 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Specific and very potent β2 agonist.
+Procaterol hydrochloride is a specific and very potent β2 agonist.

 |Storage||Store at RT|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.